wictor76/E3634A-OLED-HW/README.md

-# HP/Agilent E3634A OLED display to replace old VFD.
+# HP/Agilent E3634A OLED display to replace old VFD

 Big thanks to qu1ck!
 See [Original design](https://github.com/openscopeproject/HP34401a-OLED-HW) for more information.